JonahBraun/debs-recipes/_posts/2005-06-01-curried-tofu.md

 - ½ c diced cheddar cheese
 - ½ c peanuts

 Heat oil in wok.
 Add carrots and saute for 2 minutes.
 Add onions, saute for 2 minutes.
 Add apple and raisons, saute for 2 minutes.
-Add curry powder or paste, 5 spice, soy sauce,tofu and water.
+Add curry powder or paste, 5 spice, soy sauce, tofu and water.
 Cover and simmer for a 3 minutes.
 Add cheddar and peanuts turning heat to low.
 Cover and allow cheese to melt slightly.
 Serve immediately over vermicelli.